easymodeling/easy-modeling/README.md

 Please be aware that EasyModeling is designed for test use, so think twice before using it in production.
 Using EasyModeling in production will introduce a lot of side effects, such as:

-- Security risks: Since EasyModeling generates randoms by using `java.util.Random`, which is not secure enough compared to more advanced random generators.
 - Performance: EasyModeling is not optimized for performance.
 It generates objects by using reflection to achieve the convenience and simplicity of writing tests, regardless of the runtime performance.
 - NPE risk: EasyModeling won't promise to populate all fields of the generated objects, although it always tries its